modmore/docs/en/01_Commerce/v1/10_Payment_Methods/Adyen_hpp.md

 ### Updating order status with notifications

-By default, Notifications only log to `core/cache/logs/adyen_notifications.log` and no additional processing is performed.
+By default, Notifications only log to `core/cache/logs/adyen_notifications.log` and no additional processing (i.e. marking an order as paid) is performed.
+This is because the order is not processed the same way when received via notifications compared to through the checkout.
+We hope to address that in the future.

-By creating a system setting `commerce_gatewayspack1.adyen.handle_auth_in_notification` and setting its value to 1 you can optionally allow the Gateway integration to use Notifications to trigger the order/transaction being marked as paid. **This does not currently trigger the `\Commerce::EVENT_ORDER_PAYMENT_RECEIVED` event because it bypasses the regular processing**, which may mean certain modules do not work as expected when this setting is enabled.
+You can set the `commerce_gatewayspack1.adyen.handle_via_auth` system setting to 1 to allow the Gateway integration to use Notifications to trigger the order/transaction being marked as paid. **This does not currently trigger the `\Commerce::EVENT_ORDER_PAYMENT_RECEIVED` event because it bypasses the regular processing**, which may mean certain modules do not work as expected when this setting is enabled.

 ### Note on notifications and multiple gateways